-HIPAA and FERPA are both federal laws that regulate how data can be disclosed.
+HIPAA and FERPA are both federal laws (designated by U.S. Department of Health & Human Services and U.S. Department of Education, respectably) that regulate how data can be disclosed.
 Although they differ in technical ways, each one requires that organizations protect private information and give the (adult) person control over their own records.

 Even though HIPAA and FERPA are similar, they don’t apply to the same businesses.

 HIPAA, or the Health Insurance Portability and Accountability Act, covers businesses that focus on healthcare information.
 These include healthcare providers, health plans, and healthcare data clearinghouses.
 HIPAA deals with all personally identifiable information about a patient stored by an organization.
 The basics of HIPAA require these businesses to

 - Protect patient data.
 HIPAA-covered entities need to limit access to personal health information (PHI).
 The only individuals with access should be the patient, those providing care, and people the patient allows to access their PHI, such as family members.

 - Keep patient information secure.
 Online data should be encrypted and have appropriate security measures in place.
 Physical records should be locked away when not in use.

 - Allow patients to review their records upon request.
 This means you have to store all patient information in case they request it.

 If your business is covered by HIPAA, then you need to comply with its regulations.
 Fines for HIPAA breaches can reach into the millions of dollars.